fttlov/JCAdvance/README.md

   </tr>
 </table>

-- You can map <u> any digital Nintendo/Sony gamepad button </u> to emulate <u>any of Xbox, Keyboard or Mouse key</u> <br>
+- You can map <u> any digital Nintendo/Sony gamepad button </u> to emulate <u>any Xbox, keyboard, or mouse key</u> <br>
 - One main profile for all.
 You can still switch between profiles and create new ones
-- Fully configurable hotkeys to activate Gyro modes with two-buttons combinations support (like R+HOME)
+- Fully configurable hotkeys to activate Gyro modes with support for two-button combinations (like R+HOME)
-- Add Gyro Space option - an important option for aiming (see more in Technical changes)
+- Added Gyro Space option — an important setting for aiming (see more in Technical changes)
-- Add Poling rate option.
-Higher the value - smoother the motion
+- Added Polling rate option (higher value means smoother motion)
-- Add option to read Gyro data from left Joy-con (by defaul - only for right)
+- Added option to read Gyro data from the left Joy-con (by default, only the right one is used)
-- Add Smooth motion filter
+- Added Smooth motion filter
-- (Experimental) External pedal now working with almost known dinput wheels\pedals (not just Arduino)
+- (Experimental) External pedal now works with almost all known dinput wheels/pedals (not just Arduino)
-- A new, user-friendly main menu with info about the current settings and hotkeys (press Alt+Z to Full menu)
+- A new, user-friendly main menu with info about the current settings and hotkeys (press Alt+Z for the full menu)
 <table>
   <tr>
     <td><img src="https://raw.githubusercontent.com/fttlov/JCAdvance/refs/heads/main/Icon/Screenshot_Main.png" width="150"></td>